ynput/OpenPype/website/docs/project_settings/settings_project_global.md

 ![presets_plugins_extract_burnin](../assets/presets_plugins_extract_burnin_01.png)

-The Extract Burnin plugin creates new representations based on plugin presets and representations in instance based on whether the reviewable matches the profile filter.
+The Extract Burnin plugin creates new representations based on plugin presets, representations in instance and whether the reviewable matches the profile filter.
 A burnin can also be directly linked by name in the output definitions of the [Extract Review plug-in settings](#extract-review) so _can_ be triggered without a matching profile.

 #### Burnin formatting options (`options`)